giogodo/MaidenLands/README.md

 Any team member can be a part of more then one group at the same time.
+Registrations of teams and team members will begine shortly after collection of inital funds.

 ## Donations / Crowd funding